FinlyWealth/mds-finly-search/README.md

     # Location to save the index
     FAISS_INDEX_DIR=data/faiss_indexes

-    # Number of clusters to use.
-Can leave this as 100.
+    # Number of clusters to use
     FAISS_NLIST=100
     ```
-6. `python src/util/load_db.py` to load the database with the embeddings and metadata
+6. Run `python src/util/load_db.py` to load the database with the embeddings and metadata
-7. `python src/util/compute_faiss_index.py` to compute the the index used for FAISS search
+7. Run `python src/util/compute_faiss_index.py` to compute the the index used for FAISS search